Chii1-chips/Chii1-chips/README.md

 ![cat-cat-meme](https://github.com/user-attachments/assets/8446efc6-cbb7-4d4c-b547-306f4bb97f2b)

 - Girl, dude, bro, sis..
-(Sure, i dont care about this one lmao.)
+(Sure, i dont care about this one lmao, just don't use girl/sis on the daily.)
 - Wife/girlfriend (Only if you do this as a joke of course !.
 AND only if you are a heavily close friend).
 - husband/boyfriend (Same as the second one.)
 - If you want to call me a nickname, please ask me before you use it on me!
 Please & thanks!